Pulover/PuloversMacroCreator/Documentation/Faq.md

 ### Can I run a Macro in a timed interval?

 Yes, use the [Timer](p1-Main.html#buttons-&-menus).

+### Can I run a Macro in a window in a background window?

+If the window is a Win32 application with exposed controls you might be able to use Control commands to interact with it without needing to have it active in the foreground.
+For more info check the [video tutorial for control commands[(http://www.macrocreator.com/new-tutorial-control-commands/).

 ### Can I schedule a Macro to run when I want?